People

-Prof. Bruce Wilson is Director of the European Union Centre of Excellence at RMIT.
-He leads research and debate on EU-Australian relations, place-based innovation systems and regional development, and shares advice on building partnerships between Australian organisations and their European counterparts.
-He has published extensively and presented at EU forums on Smart Specialisation, placed-based innovation and sustainability, and is co-editor of the Australasian Journal of Regional Studies .
+Professor Bruce Wilson is the former director of the European Union Centre of Excellence at RMIT.
+In his emeritus capacity, he continues to lead research and debate on EU–Australian relations, place-based innovation systems and regional development, and shares advice on building partnerships between Australian organisations and their European counterparts.
+He has published extensively and presented at EU forums on Smart Specialisation as well as placed-based innovation and sustainability.

-Prof. Wilson was also a founding Co-Director of Pascal (Place, Social Capital and Learning) International Observatory and a member of the Advisory Board and Committee of the Hume Global Learning Village.
-He has extensive experience in working with all levels of government on organisational and social change, and is committed to linking researchers and policy makers with city and regional governments on social and economic policy, innovation, lifelong learning and environmental policy.
+Professor Wilson was also a founding co-director of Pascal (Place, Social Capital and Learning) International Observatory and a member of the Advisory Board and Committee of the Hume Global Learning Village.
+He has extensive experience in working with all levels of government on organisational and social change, and is committed to linking researchers and policymakers with city and regional governments on social and economic policy, innovation, lifelong learning and environmental policy.

 Bruno Mascitelli is an Honorary Professor at RMIT University and has been active in the European Studies environment for some time.
 An academic at Swinburne University and holder of a Jean Monnet Chair (2016-2019), Bruno was President of the European Studies Association from 2004 until 2021.
 He has published widely on European and Italian political economy and is a co-author of his latest book The road to the European Union: Albania and the Italian “partner".